Yum1ng/ECE180-Assignment3/README.md

 ## Assignment Details

 In this assignment, you are going to build a series of classes that support calendrical computations.
 Dates, times, timezones, and intervals.
-Customer of your solution will use your classes to do things like creating timers in their own code, or performing timezone conversions within their application.
+Customers of your solution will use your solution to do things like creating timers in their own code, or handling timezone conversions within their application.
 All of your classes will be declared within a namespace called "SoftwareFoundations".

 At a minimum, you will implement five classes: